Exploring weight initialization, diversity of solutions, and degradation in recurrent neural networks trained for temporal and decision-making tasks: Results

-For this task, we trained a network to return an oscillation of a frequency of $30$ $Hz$ when input receives a stimulus of 20 mS length.
-We chose this frequency to be in the range of brain oscillations.
-When the network receives in the stimulus the output behaves as it is shown in Figure \ref{fig_08}.
-If the network has not any stimulus the output remains at ``Low level".
+In this task, we trained a network to obtain in the output an oscillation with a frequency of $30$ $Hz$, 20 ms after a pulse in the input.
+When the network receives the stimulus, the output behaves as it is shown in Figure \ref{fig_08}.
+If the network has no stimulus, the output remains at the ``LOW" state.
+Once again, we successfully trained a set of neural networks that perform this task.

-In the following sections we present the different results of the studies performed on the trained recurrent neural network regarding the tasks presented in this Section.